-Engine manufacturers are legally required to provide an emissions warranty on their products (which are certified to EPA's diesel fuel specification).
-Most manufacturers also provide commercial warranties.
-Individual engine manufacturers determine what consequences, if any, the use of biodiesel blends has on the manufacturers' warranties.
-In general, engine manufacturers warrant materials and workmanship.
-Consumables, including any fuel used in the engine, are not warranted, but use of those fuels (including biodiesel) does not void the warranty.
-It is unclear what implications the use of biodiesel blends has on emissions warranty, in-use liability, anti-tampering provisions, and the like.
+Engine manufacturers are legally required to provide an emissions warranty on their products (which are certified to EPA's diesel fuel specification) and, typically, also provide commercial warranties.
+Individual engine manufacturers determine what implications, if any, the use of biodiesel blends has on the manufacturers' commercial warranties.
+It is unclear what implications the use of biodiesel blends has on emissions warranty, in-use liability, antitampering provisions, and the like.
+As noted above, however, more information is needed on the effects of long-term use of biodiesel on engine operations.